Thank you FrozenByte for sending us this game to review!

 The music and sound effects are similarly great.
 I wouldn't say they are noticeably better than the first game, though there is a bit more enemy variety.
 Instead of dozens or even hundreds of skeletons to slay, there are goblins of many types.
 There are also many other new enemies, including crocodile-like creatures.
 They also removed some of the more annoying flying creatures that the first game had a few too many of, which I definitely didn't miss.

 Multiplayer is supported, with both a local and online mode.
 Online is new to this game, and it's done very well.
 Under normal or 'Classic' multiplayer mode, each character can only be on screen at one time, so each of the up to three characters can only be used by one person at a time.
 There is also a new mode, called 'Unlimited', which allows any combination of three players to play together.
 For example, if you want three Zoyas, you can have them.
 And local multiplayer can be joined at any time by simply pressing a button on a controller.
-Multiple keyboard and mice are supported, but significantly more complicated to set up.
+Finding a game to join or players for your game is not a problem since there seem to be a lot of people online playing this game.

 Appropriateness issues are fairly light, and certainly in line for a game rated E10+.
 There is magic in this game.
 You can summon objects, and levitate items at will.
 Each character has an attack that seems to be magic enhanced, like Pontius' fire sword, or Zoya's frost bow.
 The female thief is reasonably covered.
 She is wearing short shorts, and the garment that covers her chest is like a large red bikini top, except with a much looser fit.
 But over all of this is a long dress-like garment that flows as you move, so you usually see only one leg at a time.
 While her curves there are noticeable, the outfit is not skin tight, and not done in an overly sexualized way.
 There is violence, in the form of killing goblins, spiders, and various other enemies.
-There is a very small amount of green blood when goblins are attacked.
-There is no gore.
-There is one storyline plot which involves jealousy and betrayal.
+While there is a very small amount of green blood when goblins are attacked, there is no gore.
+There is also one storyline plot which deals with jealousy and betrayal.

 Most of the characters matured some from the previous game, and as a result most of my minor complaints are no longer here.
 For example, Amadeus was a wizard who focused more on women than his studies in the first game.
 Now, he's married with children.
 I did get a kick out of one comment from Zoya where she pointed out Amadeus acknowledging that a queen was quite beautiful, saying 'is she more beautiful than your wife?'

 Trine 2 is an excellent follow-up to the first Trine from 2009.
 If you take everything that made Trine great, and refine it, Trine 2 is a logical result.
 It's Trine, only better.
 Of course Trine is absolutely worth playing – and if you can, I would encourage you to do so before playing this.
 But if you won't play this otherwise, don't let missing the first one stop you – this is great stuff here.
 There are elements that aren't as explained as well as the first, like the nature of the Trine itself, and there are a few allusions to the first game in the quips some of the characters make, but this game can definitely stand on its own.
 And if the very small appropriateness issues don't bother you, I can't encourage you to play this enough.
-It's a fair value as well, since I expect many players can get 10-15 hours out of the single player game, assuming you try to find everything, and even more out of multiplayer.
-And it's a joy to play.
+It's a fair value as well, since the Complete Story comes with the Goblin Menace expansion as well.
+The PS4 and PC versions retail for $19.99 and I have seen discounts for both via PlayStation+ or Steam.
+Either version is a worthy addition to your gaming library.